kilfour/QuickPulse/Docs/E_CapillariesAndArterioles/CapillariesAndArterioles.md

 Useful for things like declarative composition, but where would we be without the ability to branch off an Artery into an Arteriole or even a Capillary.

-QuickPulse provides the following ways to control the *direction* of a flow.
+QuickPulse provides the following ways to control the *direction and branching* of a flow.
 ## Using a Ternary Conditional Operator (*If/Then/Else*)
 ```csharp
 var flow =